16th Annual EPA Drinking Water Workshop

 About Small Systems

-As of June 2018, there are 146,715 operational public water systems (PWS) in the United States (including Territories).
-Of these, 97% (142,322) are considered small systems under the Safe Drinking Water Act, meaning they serve 10,000 or fewer people.
+As of Quarter 2 of FY2019, there are 150,110 active public water systems in the United States (including Territories).
+Of these, 97% (145,733) are considered small systems under the Safe Drinking Water Act, meaning they serve 10,000 or fewer people.
 While many of these active small systems consistently provide safe, reliable drinking water to their customers, many face a number of challenges in their ability to achieve and maintain system sustainability.
 Some of these small system challenges include lack of expertise to choose, operate, and maintain systems; lack of financial resources; aging infrastructure; limited options for residual disposal; and state primacy agencies with limited resources to support the large number of small systems.